 Celebrities Who Owned Dangerous Pets

-That hasn't stopped famous people over the years from buying those types of animals as pets.
+This hasn't stopped famous people from buying those types of animals as pets.
 Not by a long shot.
 And sometimes those pets have become famous, just like their owners, and not always for the best of reasons.

 These celebrities have kept the most dangerous animals as pets.